 From a local perspective, there are many benefits as well:

 - Complete flexibility to post relevant information and offers to local customers

 - Automated local page setup pre-populated with:

 - Map and directions to store

-- Automatically receive high-quality creative, posts, offers and incentives from the national team to keep local page active
+- Automatically receive high-quality creative, posts, offers, and incentives from the national team to keep the local page active

 - Fully integrated into Facebook’s mobile app, “Nearby” functionality and graph search

 So far, the effect on The UPS Store’s social visibility has been very positive.
 It is early days, but we are starting to see local communities take root and the local pages surface in both Graph Search and on Facebook’s mobile app – both of which have strong geographic aspects.

 Part 1: Facebook Parent–Child Framework: What it is and Practical Applications for Franchisors and Multi-Location Businesses